robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/metrics-store-custom-rest-api.md

 ## <a name="view-your-metrics"></a>Exibir as métricas

-1. Entre no portal do Azure.
+1. Entre no Portal do Azure.

 1. No menu à esquerda, selecione **Monitor**.